-- In the case of multiple-element arrangements (such as mobile contract plus handset) with subsidized products delivered in advance, a larger portion of the total remuneration is attributable to the component delivered in advance (mobile handset), requiring earlier recognition of revenue.
-This will lead to the recognition of what is known as a contract asset - a receivable arising from the customer contract that has not yet legally come into existence - in the statement of financial position.
-As a result, the Company expects higher revenue from the sale of goods and merchandise, and lower revenue from the provision of services. - Future capitalization and allocation of the expenses for sales commissions (customer acquisition costs) over the estimated customer retention period. - Increase in total assets on first-time adoption due to the capitalization of contract assets and customer acquisition costs.
+- Contract assets that, in the case of multiple-element arrangements (e.g. mobile contract plus handset) a larger portion of the total remuneration will be attributable to the component delivered in advance (mobile handset), requiring earlier recognition of revenue from the sale of goods and merchandise, and - Deferred customer acquisition costs, or expenses for sales commisions (customer acquisition costs) which will be capitalised and recognised over the estimated customer retention period.